Sitecore-Hackathon/2023-Bring-Back-the-Hack/README.md

 ### Login with Github account
 1. Open up browser and navigate to https://www.hackback.localhost/
-2. Click on login link on the top menu, this will redirect to Github login page, you can configure other IDPs inside this file ./src/pages/api/auth[...nextauth].ts
+2. Click on login link on the top menu, this will redirect to Github login page.
 3. After filling your github credintials, you will be logged in within the site